MKaluza1983/trade-journal/README.md

 # trade-journal
 Simple Trade-Journal application:
 - Frontend has been implemented in React
-- Backend has been implementedin  Java / Spring Boot
+- Backend has been implemented in  Java / Spring Boot

 # Start
 Build and start frontend and backend: